bryanhirsch/an-act-to-make-streets-have-street-signs/README.md

-an act to make streets have street signs
+An Act to Make Streets Have Street Signs
 =========================================

-all streets shall have street signs
+All streets shall have street signs.